risk-first/website/practices/Estimates.md

 ![1x Task vs 10X Task](images/generated/practices/estimates/1x-10x.png)

-Debate rages as to whether the "10X Developer" even exists.
-Crucially, it would seem that such a thing would be predicated on the existence of the "1X Developer", who gets "1x" worth of work done each day.
+Does the "10X Developer" even exist?
+Crucially, it would seem that such a thing would be predicated on the existence of the "1X Developer", who gets "1X" worth of work done each day.
 It's not clear that there is any such thing as an average developer who is mitigating risk at an average rate.

 Even good developers have bad days, weeks or projects.
 [Taking Action](Glossary#taking-action) is like placing a bet.
 Sometimes you lose and the [Pay-Off](Glossary#pay-off) doesn't appear: